 The Assistant Director serves as a member of the Campus Life team, providing leadership and support to a dedicated, creative, and dynamic staff with responsibility for leading a comprehensive student life program.
 The Assistant Director provides support and supervision to students, participates in social and educational program development, supports the University’s mission, and collaborates with other departments and divisions to provide excellent service.

 Position reports to an Associate Director of Campus Life.

 - Direct supervision of a staff of undergraduate students.
 Some positions may include supervision of graduate assistant.

 Residence Hall Administration and Management

-● Oversight for, or support of, additional areas of responsibility that may include student staff selection, training, and development, first or second-year program initiatives, programming model implementation, off-campus program development, or summer housing, camps, and conferences.
+- Oversight for, or support of, additional areas of responsibility that may include student staff selection, training, and development; first, second or transfer program initiatives; programming model implementation; off-campus program development; or summer housing, camps, and conferences;

 Successful candidates will possess a theoretical and practical knowledge of student development, its application within a residential environment, and a demonstrated ability to encourage and support diversity and inclusion.

 The successful candidate will also possess the following: